Aidar5/nattoeng/docs/source/book/17_serialization/2_json.rst

   :language: json
   :linenos:

-There are two methods for reading in the json module:
+There are two methods for reading in json module:

 * json.load() - method reads JSON file and returns Python objects
 * json.loads() - method reads string in JSON format and returns Python objects